Akudo was seething, but you could not tell with the way she plastered the unnaturally wide smile on her face.

 “Still jeans.
 This is an upscale restaurant.
 I’m sure there is a ‘no jeans’ sign somewhere that we just can’t see.”

 “My outfit is fine Ronke.
 I may be more comfortable in loose-fit clothing, but I do know how to dress.
 When you do tight bottoms, you should do free tops.”

-“First of all, I think that was a phrase coined by people with bulging stomachs; second, I don’t think they meant this free.”
+“First of all, I think that idea originated from people with bulging stomachs; second, I don’t think they meant this free.”
 Ronke scolded, grabbing the ends of Akudo’s blouse and flapping with her fingers.

 “I’m sure you think that by insisting we come with your car, I have no choice but to go home with you; but taxi never finish for Lagos.
 I can turn around and go home right now.”
 Akudo threatened.